dobbelina/copy_file_to_another_repo_action/README.md

  + the new files.
  !
 Use with caution!.
  !
-If no destination_folder is specified everything in the ! root will be deleted.
+If no destination_folder is specified everything in the ! root will be deleted except for hidden files & folders.

  + Multiple source files/directories separated by comma
  + "file1.txt,file2.txt" or '"file 1.txt","file 2.txt"'